 Pantry moths are a housekeeping partnership more than a single spray moment.
 April rewards owners who match their opening rhythm with a short inspection habit.
 Pair that habit with professional help when the problem crosses shelves or returns after a careful clean, and you protect both groceries and guest weekends on Long Island.

-Contact Hampton Pest Management for a free property evaluation and a kitchen plan that respects how often you are actually in the house.
+Hampton Pest Management offers a free property evaluation and a kitchen plan that respects how often you are actually in the house.
+Start at contact when you want a walkthrough tied to your next opening weekend.